UNEP OzonAction

 OzonAction is a branch of the United Nations Environment Programme (UNEP) which has its main office in Paris, and is part of UNEP's Division of Technology, Industry and Economics (DTIE).
 Created in 1991, today it has staff located in five regional offices of UNEP, namely in Africa (Nairobi, Kenya), Asia & the Pacific (Bangkok, Thailand), Latin America and the Caribbean (Panama City, Panama), and West Asia (Manama, Bahrain).

-Rajendra Shende, the Head of Branch since 1992, retired on 31 July 2011.
+Rajendra Shende, the Head of the Branch since 1992, retired on 31 July 2011.
 James S. Curlin acted as Interim Head of Branch from 1 August 2011 until 17 December 2012.
 Shamila Nair-Bedouelle served as Head of Branch from 18 December 2012 until 1 April 2019.
+James S. Curlin was nominated head of the branch.